Farrell factoring in Murrayfield weather forecast

 - Ireland coach Farrell a 'supreme motivator'

-The forecast for Sunday in Edinburgh has been changeable this week with snow at one stage being predicted during match time between 15:00 GMT and 17:30 although the weather experts now say rain light rain appears more likely, accompanied by temperatures of seven Celsius which will feel more like four degrees centigrade.
+The forecast for Sunday in Edinburgh has been changeable this week with snow at one stage being predicted during match time between 15:00 GMT and 17:30 although the weather experts now say light rain appears more likely, accompanied by temperatures of 7C, which will feel more like 4C.

 "It [the weather forecast for Sunday] changes all the time," added Farrell.